Pendaflex: 1990–1995: Declining business

 Esselte Pendaflex was aware of these changing conditions and took steps to keep pace.
 However, the company's operating costs were very high in the early 1990s, and many of its products had low profit margins.
-This led to a disappointing drop in income.
 The company appointed a new divisional president in April 1993, Alan Wood.
 His mission was to reorganize the company for cost efficiency.
 Esselte Pendaflex expected to make major transitions through 1993 and 1994.

-1995–present: new beginnings
+1995–present: Takeover by J.W.
+Childs and RR Donnelley

 Despite recent changes in the market, the company still saw opportunity for growth and predicted improved profitability over the coming years.
 On July 11, 2002, the private equity investment firm, J.W.
-Childs, announced that it had decided to implement its public offer to the shareholders of Esselte/Pendaflex.
-The purchase price for Esselte was SEK 90 per share, equivalent to SEK 3,100 million (appr. $330 million).
-The change in ownership of Esselte provided a number of strong benefits to the company.
-The foremost among these was greater financial flexibility to pursue an aggressive, growth oriented strategy that included new product development and design in all product categories.
+Childs, announced that it had decided to implement a public offer to the shareholders of Esselte/Pendaflex.
+The purchase price for Esselte was SEK 90 per share, equivalent to SEK 3,100 million (approximately US $330 million).
+The change in ownership provided Esselte with greater financial flexibility to pursue a growth-oriented business strategy that included new product development and design in all product categories.

 The J.W.
 Childs acquisition also brought with it a lean management system philosophy that bases manufacturing runs and procurement on what it sells.
-Pendaflex expects to reduce work-in-process inventory by 50% or more, and ultimately turn over finished goods inventory every month.
+Pendaflex expected to reduce work-in-process inventory by 50 per cent or more, and turn over finished goods inventory every month.

 In 2014, RR Donnelley acquired all of the North American operations of Esselte.
-In 2016, RR Donnelley spun-off its office products business as LSC Communications.
+In 2016, RR Donnelley spun off its office products business as LSC Communications.
 LSC Communications currently offers its Oxford, Pendaflex and Ampad products through its subsidiary division TOPS Office Products.

 Technology and products

-Pendaflex makes general filing products and filing supplies, labeling systems and supplies, report covers and portfolios, bound books, binders and loose-leaf supplies, plastic office accessories, and document binding systems and supplies.
-Approximately 90 percent of the company's products are manufactured at the company's own production facilities in Missouri; Los Angeles, California, and other U.S. cities, as well as in Toronto, Canada.
-Pendaflex markets primarily in the United States and Canada, though its presence in the Mexican market is increasing.
-A small percentage of the company's sales include exports to the Caribbean, South and Central America, the Middle East, and Asia.
+Pendaflex produces a wide range of office supplies including general filing products, labeling systems, report covers, bound books, binders, loose-leaf supplies, plastic office accessories, and document binding systems.
+Approximately 90 percent of the company's products are produced in its facilities located in Missouri, Los Angeles, California, and other U.S. cities, as well as in Toronto, Canada.
+Pendaflex's market is primarily in the United States and Canada, with a growing presence in the Mexican market.
+A small portion of its sales are from exports to the Caribbean, South and Central America, the Middle East, and Asia.

 Environmentally friendly filing

-In 1990, Pendaflex launched Earthwise recycled filing supplies, a complete line of environmentally friendly products.
+In 1990, Pendaflex introduced Earthwise, a line of recycled filing supplies aimed at reducing environmental impact.

-Products and technology associated with the Environmentally Friendly Filing line include: